hungcq/knowledge-repo/IT/microservices-patterns/7-implementing-queries.md

     - Handle duplicate event:
       - Idempotent
       - Record max event ID or map of (agg type-agg ID, max event ID)
-    - Build & update CQRS view: use archived event.
+    - Build & update CQRS view: use archived events.
 Use snapshot when don't have all events.